lynnfaraday/aresmush.com/_root/tutorials/config/scenes.md

 ## scene_types

 You can configure the available scene types.
 By default they are "event", "social" and "vignette".
-This helps categorize logs on the web portal.
+This helps categorize logs on the Web Portal.

 ## ooc_color